admc/wd/README.md

 - If the method returns something (text, getAttribute...), the element scope is lost.
 - You may use "<" as the first parameter to get out of the element scope.
 - You may use ">" as the first parameter to force the call to be done within the current context (mainly used to retrieve subelements).
-- By default element(s) methods are always executed in the global context, because this is the most common use case.
+- By default element(s) methods are always executed in the global context, because this is the most common use case, but you may use ">" to retrieve subelements.
 If you want to change the default use `browser.defaultChainingScope = 'element';`.
-Use ">" to retrieve subelements.

 If you need to do something more complicated, like reusing an element for 2 calls, then can either Q promise functionality (like then, Q.all or Q sequences), or retrieve your